mqwilber/seasonal_multihost_model/README.md

 		- 'species': The four letter code for host species.
 The first two letters are genus name and second two letters are species name.
 		- 'doy': The day of the year corresponding to the abundance estimate.
 - `code/`: The code folder contains the scripts necessary to reproduce all of the results in the main text.
 The scripts are described below
-	- `model_derivation_and_examples.ipynb`: Jupyter notebook shows the derivation of the model and provides some toy examples to show test that the model works as expected.
+	- `model_derivation_and_examples.ipynb`: Jupyter notebook shows the derivation of the model and provides some toy examples to test that the model works as expected.
-	- `seasonal_R0_analysis_by_site.py`: This script computes the seasonal R0 and R_{0, T} for all species and sites for different levels of omega.
+	- `seasonal_R0_analysis_by_site.py`: This script computes the seasonal R_0 and R_{0, T} for all species and sites for different levels of omega.
 Internal functions contained in this script translate the model into code.
 	- `nmixture_model_analysis.R`: This script contains code to run the Bayesian N-mixture models used to estimated host abundance.
 	- `manuscript_plots.ipynb`: This Jupyter notebook makes all of the plots for the study and performs the control analyses for Q2.
-	- `calculate_empirical_omega.ipynb`: This Jupyter notebook provides coarse calculations for the possible empirical range of omega values (i.e., spatial overlap values) of the six species use in the paper.
+	- `calculate_empirical_omega.ipynb`: This Jupyter notebook provides coarse calculations for the possible empirical range of omega values (i.e., spatial overlap values) of the six species used in the paper.
 - `results/`: Output from scripts are stored in this folder